A conspiracy-fueled push to count ballots by hand gains traction - NewsBreak

 If Lake and Finchem win in November, they’ll be in a position to change how the state counts its ballots.
 Arizona law does not require the use of electronic vote counting machines.
 The secretary of state also has the power to decertify machines, so Finchem could do that and refuse to certify new ones.

-In New Hampshire, groups opposed to electronic tabulators figured out a way to force election officials in large counties to hand count some ballots in last week’s primary, despite the widespread use of AccuVote optical scan machines in the state which are not connected to the internet and cannot be hacked.
+In New Hampshire, groups opposed to electronic tabulators figured out a way to force election officials in large counties to hand count some ballots in Sept.
+13’s primary, despite the widespread use of AccuVote optical scan machines in the state which are not connected to the internet and cannot be hacked.

 Conservative-leaning groups shared posts online urging voters to write in candidate names, even if the candidate was already printed on the ballot.
 Ballots with write-in candidates are separated for hand counting.